vkbo/novelWriter/docs/source/int_interface.rst

 -------------------

-The document editor supports a minimal set of keywords used for setting tags, and making references between files.
+The document editor supports a minimal set of keywords used for setting tags, and making references between documents.
 The tags and references can be set once per section defined by a heading.
 Using them multiple times under the same heading will just override the previous setting.

 ``@keyword: value``
    A keyword argument followed by a value, or a comma separated list of values.